Phosphorus balance in agriculture

 - Land use overview (ef_lu_ov)

-- Farmland: Number of farms and areas by size of farm (UAA) and region (ef_lu_ovcropaa)
+- Farmland: Number of farms and areas by size of farm (UAA) and NUTS 2 regions (ef_lu_ovcropaa)

 - Land use overview (ef_lu_ov)